-NOTE: List is updated with the correct information due to your feedback and corrections in the comments below.
+NOTE: The list is updated with the correct information due to your feedback and corrections in the comments below.

 - All users who are added to your network will be guests on all sites on your network.
-To allocate a different default role for users on individual sites, you must use a plugin.
+You must use a plugin to allocate a different default role for users on individual sites.